corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/nodes/developing/generate-code/generate-code.md

 ![Client code generated in Java](9.png "Client code generated in Java")

-The following example shows you how to:
+This example shows you how to:
 * Set up the connection to your web service.
 * Use the generated APIs and models to start a flow.
 * Add a tester `main` class to your project or build a `.jar` from the generated client code and import it into a separate tester application.